ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 transfer data across multiple paths between the same end hosts.
 Generally, in most cases, this will improve performance (e.g., achieve greater throughput).
 One possible side-effect is increased jitter, which may be problematic for delay-sensitive applications.
-The recommended default is to Prefer this option.
+The default is to Prefer this option.

 ### Direction of communication